Skip to content

 The UW can also (it’s rare) require a buyer to provide a copy of the home inspection report, which can trigger other concerns and mandated repairs.

-And if repair items come up after the inspection, the buyer and seller need to settle the credits between themselves and not involve the lender.
+If repair items arise after the inspection, the buyer and seller must settle the credits between themselves without involving the lender.

 Avoiding Tax Consequences for Agents